FreeshardBase/documentation/docs/developer_docs/peering.md

 Once the desired peer and its ID is known, your app can send http requests to it.
 However, it cannot send the requests directly, because then, the receiver Portal cannot authenticate the sender.
-Instead, the request must be sent through Portal core which adds the necessary authentication.
+Instead, the request must be sent through Portal core which adds the necessary authentication header.

 Consider the app `my-app` that would like to send a `GET` request to the path `foo/bar` on a peer Portal with the ID `b8rk3f`.